raycast/extensions/extensions/markdown-codeblock/README.md

 ## How to Use

+### Paste from Clipboard

 1. copy the code you want to wrap in a codeblock and run the command
+2. select the language you want to use for the codeblock and press enter (⏎)

+### Paste from Selection

+1. select the code you want to wrap in a codeblock and run the command
-2. select the language you want to use for the codeblock and press enter
+2. select the language you want to use for the codeblock and press cmd + enter (⌘⏎)

 ![Markdown Codeblock](metadata/markdown-codeblock-2.gif)